 Bathroom and shower – add ten drops per litre of Eucalyptus oil.
 These organisms will literally eat out shower mold and bathroom grime and the essential oil ensures a refreshing, natural deodorising effect.

 Tile and timber floors – add ten drops of lavender oil per 1 litre spray bottle.
 This will add a relaxing aromatherapy effect in the house, while the microbes clean your floors.

 Painted walls – include ten drops of clove oil per litre to increase the decimation of unhealthy mould spores.

 Kitchen benches – create your own living cleanser to keep the stove and benchtops spotless.
 Add ten drops of lemon or orange essential oil (or citronella) per litre.

 If your property has a history of chemical farming, there is a strong likelihood that chemical residues are impacting performance and suppressing soil life.
 This is just a grim reality of an extractive, industrial model.
-EM inoculums feature organisms capable of digesting many chemical residues.
-In fact, EM are one of the very few biological inputs that has been shown to remove dioxins from soil and water.
+The BAM inoculum feature organisms capable of digesting many chemical residues.

 Often your only opportunity to build humus involves effective and rapid decomposition of your crop residues.
 I have walked so many fields across the globe where crop residues still remain intact, months after harvest.
 This is a prime indicator of compromised soil life.
 Often the microbes most missing are the cellulose digesting fungi responsible for the breakdown of fibrous material.
-EM inoculums contain fermenting fungi that are facultative anaerobes.
+The BAM inoculum contains fermenting fungi that are facultative anaerobes.
 That means they can operate with or without oxygen.
 They usually also feature a particularly voracious cellulose digesting bacteria called Lactobacillus plantarum.

 Cleansing compost teas